--John McEwen

 himself to add some computer-generated artistic flourishes, emphasized

-by the ominous music of John Debney, whose score adds to the films
+by the ominous music of John Debney, whose score adds to the film’s

 emotional impact.